-The “low-risk” healthcare software products (remote communication with doctors, healthy lifestyle, etc.) belong to medical software only conditionally in such a context.
+The “low-risk” healthcare technology products (remote communication with doctors, healthy lifestyle, etc.) belong to medical software only conditionally in such a context.
 But we should remember that no global authority capable of checking all health-related applications in app stores exists.
 In contrast to the US and GB, health ministries of other countries check apps randomly.
-This is why the main types of healthcare software are worth describing.
+Below you can learn more about various types of software solutions.

 Types of software used in the healthcare industry

-The following types do not limit the variety of healthcare software.
-They just reflect some healthcare domains to which the majority of corresponding software solutions belong.
+The following types do not limit the variety of software — they just reflect some healthcare domains to which the majority of corresponding solutions belong.
 In addition to the given types, there are many hybrid applications that combine features of different types in a single product.
 Anyhow, the following classification provides an overview of strategic areas of healthcare software development.

 1. Electronic Health Records

-From a statistical standpoint, EHR is probably the most popular type of healthcare software.
+From a statistical standpoint, EHR is probably the most popular type of software used in the healthcare industry.
 Hospitals and clinics use EHR to collect and store information about their patients.
 Structurally, EHR is very similar to any CRM used in business.
 The difference is in the specific medical metrics applied to the personal data of patients in EHR.

 Payment modules and personal portals for users are oftentimes integral parts of EHR systems.
 Those sections allow patients to perform many healthcare-around activities: paying for services, checking bills, tracking bedside notes, etc. EHR software can be divided into two subtypes: electronic patient record software that implies EHR as we define it, and electronic medical record software that comprises a narrower scope of specific data such as prescribed medication, dosage, procedures, and recovery progress.

-The very definition of this type clearly reflects what functionality such healthcare software has.
-Various aspects of control and management of hospitals and clinics find their implementations in HMS systems.
+HMS systems and medical software used in hospitals offer various aspects of control and management.
 Hospital inventory, accounting, complaint handling, and many other day-to-day routines constitute the features of HMS systems.

 Once automation of in-hospital processes is the objective of any hospital management software, electronic healthcare records form an integral part of HMS oftentimes.